High Desert Food Trail

 Start your day off by visiting Twisted Teepee (2) on the Warm Springs Reservation, where you can choose from menu items like huckleberry pancakes and Indian fry bread.

 The ranches in Terrebonne are worth the stop.
-If you’re visiting in fall, head over to DD Ranch (11), known for its pumpkin patch, hay rides and petting zoo.
+Head over to DD Ranch (11), known for its pumpkin patch, hay rides and petting zoo.
 If alpacas are more your thing, stop by Crescent Moon Ranch (10), where you can pet and feed their herd (even the babies) while also sampling their fiber products.

-In Prineville, head to SunLife Farm and Ranch (13) for a U-pick lavender experience and to see the apiary.
-The property is home to 5 miles of hiking trails overlooking the Ochoco Mountains.
+In Prineville, SunLife Farm and Ranch (13) offers U-pick lavender, an apiary and 5 miles of hiking trails overlooking the Ochoco Mountains.
 Make sure to factor in a stop to L & S Farm and Garden (12), a farm store that offers homemade, canned, pickled and preserved goods including jams, jellies, syrups, seasonings and more.

 End your day at the Wine Down Ranch (14), a working cattle farm with overnight accommodations including a tiny house, a bunkhouse and campsites.
 In addition to experiencing life on a ranch, the Wine Down is a great spot for hiking, biking, bird-watching and stargazing.